Port St Mary Lifeboat Station

-Port St Mary Lifeboat Station is located at Lime Street, in Port St Mary, a harbour town of Port St Mary, which sits approximately 13.5 mi south-west of Douglas, on the south coast of the Isle of Man, a British Crown Dependency.
+Port St Mary Lifeboat Station is located at Lime Street, in Port St Mary, a harbour town approximately 13.5 mi south-west of Douglas, on the south coast of the Isle of Man, a British Crown Dependency.

 A lifeboat station was established at Port St Mary in 1896, by the Royal National Lifeboat Institution (RNLI).

 The station currently operates a All-weather lifeboat, 14-15 Henry Heys Duckworth (ON 1213), on station since 2025, and a small Inshore lifeboat, Frank Martin (D-873), on station since 2023.

 History

 The report of the Deputy Chief Inspector of Lifeboats was read at the meeting of the RNLI committee of management on 11 April 1895, following his visit to the Isle of Man.
 At a subsequent meeting on 13 June 1895, it was decided to close the lifeboat station, and relocate to Port St Mary.

 However, the intended closure of Port Erin lifeboat station never materialised, but a new station was established at Port St Mary in 1896.
 It was one of six lifeboat stations to operate on the Island, although Castletown Lifeboat Station closed in 1922, leaving the five stations that exist on the Isle of Man today.

 In 1894, the RNLI was bequeathed the enormous sum of £50,000, from the estate of Mr James Stevens, a developer, from Edgbaston in Birmingham.
 This donation provided more lifeboats (20), than any other single donation received by the RNLI.

 Port St Mary would receive the first one, a new 'Pulling and Sailing' (P&S) lifeboat, one with both (10) oars, and sails, named James Stevens No.1 (ON 401), and costing £463.
 James Stevens No.1 was in service for 21 years, launching 22 times, and saving 55 lives.

 Also in 1896, work commenced on the construction of a boat house on Lime Street costing £375, which was completed over the next two years, and which is still in use to this day.

 The station received their first motor-powered lifeboat, Sir Heath Harrison (ON 785) in 1936.
 This was over 100 years after the founder of the RNLI, Sir William Hillary, had advocated the use of powered lifeboats.